vortexntnu/vortex-cv/tracking/scripts/README.md

 # How to test the tracking algorithm

+## Test ros nodes

+The rosnode can be tested with
+    roslaunch tracking vizualize_tracking_node.launch

+This launches:
+    test_node - which plublishes pose arrays from one or multiple sources. visualizer_node - which lets you visualize a path from a single source, or odometry from multiple sources in rviz.
+    A frame os_lidar which should only be launched if this package is tested in isolation.

+    single_cvobject_tracking_node - runs tracking algorithm tracking only one target. mul_cvobjects_tracking_node - runs tracking algorithm tracking multiple targets.

+Obs: this is not a good test of the tracker.
+Its just to see that the program work as intented when integrated with ros.
+Traget algorithm must be tested with pytests described below.

 ## Test pdaf

 The pdaf can be tested by running the tests in test_pdaf.py.